Nomynameisjames/Botschedule/README.md

 ### Documentation improvements.

-Improvements to README and documentation are welcome at all times, whether typos or our lame English, 🤣.
+Improvements to README and documentation are welcome at all times, whether typos or our lame English. 🤣.